janschill/cern-solid-code-investigation/report/setting-up-pod.md

 # Setting up a Solid pod

 The goal by the end of this tutorial is a working multiuser Solid pod behind an Nginx reverse proxy.
-The current available implementation of a Solid pod is the open source [Node Solid Server (NSS)](https://github.com/solid/node-solid-server).
+The current available implementation of a Solid pod is the open-source [Node Solid Server (NSS)](https://github.com/solid/node-solid-server).

 This write-down mostly follows [this tutorial](https://solidproject.org/for-developers/pod-server) from the official Solid website, the documentation in the [repository](https://github.com/solid/node-solid-server) of the NSS and other sources from the web, which shall be referenced as used.